-How to Develop a Successful Employee Training Program
+How to Develop a Training Program for Employees

 When you take a closer look at this list of the best places to work, you’ll notice that those companies have several things in common.
 One of them is an opportunity for employees to grow and develop, which is truly inspiring.

-But how do you create an effective training program?
-In this article, you’ll get a holistic view of employee training and the training program development process:
+But what do we need to learn to develop a training program for employees?
+In this article, you’ll get a holistic view of employee training models and the process of designing a training plan:

 What Is Employee Training and Development?